tan92hl/Dataset-for-QA-over-Multilingual-KG/datasets/README.md

  - Each pair can be separated by "`@@@`" into the two aligned entities.

 ## RDF version
 All the datasets are available in RDF format, under the 'RDF' directory in each of the '[Question](Questions)' datasets.
+Some files exceed the limit allowed by github, so they are in rar.